 High-Resolution Sea Surface Temperature (Great Barrier Reef, Australia)

-Coral Reef Watch's current operational product suite has a resolution of 50 kilometers, meaning the data are presented in pixels that are 50-km square.
-This spatial resolution continues to be improved upon, with the end goal of creating experimental, near-real-time satellite products at resolutions as fine as 1-km or sub-km scales.
+NOAA Coral Reef Watch's heritage, operational satellite coral bleaching heat stress products were produced at 50km-resolution, meaning the data were presented in pixels that are a 50km x 50km square.
+With the incorporation of additional satellite data streams, this coarse spatial resolution was enhanced to 5km, with the end goal of evetually creating near real-time satellite products at resolutions as fine as 1km or sub-km scales for select regions.

-Collaboration on products like these helps Coral Reef Watch enhance its next-generation sea surface temperature-based satellite products that are derived from NOAA's operational sea surface temperature analysis, which blends data from several polar-orbiting and geostationary satellites.
+Collaboration to develop products like these helps Coral Reef Watch enhance its own near real-time satellite monitoring for coral reefs globally.
+Coral Reef Watch products are derived from NOAA's operational sea surface temperature analysis, which blends data from several polar-orbiting and geostationary satellites.